Breast implant associated anaplastic large cell lymphoma (BIA-ALCL)

 Reporting data on BIA-ALCL

-- As of 31 December 2021, we had received 81 reports of confirmed BIA-ALCL where the surgery occurred in the UK and 6 reports where the surgery occurred outside of the UK.
+As of 31 December 2023, we had received 81 reports of confirmed BIA-ALCL where the surgery occurred in the UK and 6 reports where the surgery occurred outside of the UK.

-- The current estimated incidence of BIA-ALCL, based on confirmed cases where surgery occurred in the UK, is 1 per 16,500 implants sold.
+The current estimated incidence of BIA-ALCL, based on confirmed cases where surgery occurred in the UK, is 1 per 16,500 implants sold.

-The confirmed cases have been found in patients with breast implants that met the WHO diagnostic criteria for BIA-ALCL.
-The number of confirmed cases has increased by four since the last update in December 2020.
+All confirmed cases met the WHO diagnostic criteria for BIA-ALCL.
+The number of confirmed cases reported to the MHRA has increased by 25 since the last update in December 2021.

 The estimated incidence is calculated by dividing the number of confirmed cases of BIA-ALCL by the number of breast implants and tissue expanders sold in the UK.
-It does not include BIA-ALCL cases where the surgery occurred outside of the UK.
+It does not include BIA-ALCL cases where the surgery occurred outside the UK.
 This is called an ‘estimate’ because some cases of BIA-ALCL may not have been reported to the manufacturer or the MHRA, and not all implants sold in the UK have been implanted into patients.

-Of the confirmed cases of BIA-ALCL in people with breast implants in the UK, there has been one death reported to the MHRA.
-Two deaths from ALCL were reported to the MHRA which did not meet the WHO diagnostic criteria for BIA-ALCL.
 ALCL can also occur in the breast due to other causes.
 Therefore, the number of reports we receive may not only be related to the breast implants.
 However, we still need to collect reports of ALCL in people with breast implants to build up a better picture of what is happening.

 The MHRA is working to deliver greater transparency of medical device data.
 This will ensure that both patients and clinicians are better informed on the benefits and risks associated with breast implants when deciding on the option that is right for them.
 Greater transparency includes providing a more detailed breakdown of the total number of confirmed reports of adverse incidents as shown below.